GiZcesi/WSUS_HTML_REPORTING/README.md

 3. Place the "WSUS_SCRIPT" folder in "My Documents." on the WSUS Server.

-4. Open a PowerShell terminal and navigate to the "WSUS_SCRIPT" folder.
+4. Open an admin PowerShell ISE terminal and navigate to the "WSUS_SCRIPT" folder.

 5. Run "Install-modules.ps1" and "Install-Reporting.ps1"
 The script will prompt you for any necessary configurations during the installation process.